krazy-koala/crwd/README.md

    - The body section should display a table with the selected rows.
 Each row has two columns - Device and Path.
 Verify these are the same as what's selected in the DevicesTable.
    - The footer section displays two buttons to the right - Cancel and Confirm.
 Clicking either of these will close the modal.
+3. While the Modal is open, focus should be trapped inside the modal
+   - Pressing Tab or Shift + Tab should cycle focus through the different buttons and should not leave the modal.
+   - The user should not be able to interact with components outside of the modal.
+   - Clicking on the overlay should not close the modal.
+This is by design.